 After the dissertation I concentrated on agrarian development in the emerging industrial society.
 Ina project supported by the Research council for forestry and agriculture I studied the causes why small family firms dominate farming while concentration tendencies were clear in other sectors.
 I investigated farm mechanization, market integration, work organization, generational changes, and types of tenure and land transactions, mainly in Sweden, occasionally in Scandinavia as a whole.
 Applying neo-Chaynovian theory I could show that economies of scale were small up to the mid 20th century, above all in animal husbandry.
 Family farms did not need to generate market level profit to be reproduced and this made them competitive.
 Functions previously unified on the farms were split up.
 Primary productiuon remained of the small units, the farms, while processing was industrialized, mainly in coooperatives.
 In cooperation between the state and the Agrarian associations a corporative negotiation economy, with farming partially secluded from market fluctuations developed.
 I handled these questions in a number of publications.
 Most important was my synthesis, the fourth volume in the five volume series of the history of Swedish agriculture.
 Later I took part in a cartographic and historical project initiated by the Royal Swedish Academy of Agriculture and Forestry and I contributed substantial parts of the text to the Atlas of Swedish agriculture and forestry in the 20th century which was published in English and Swedish in 2011 in the series The national Atlas of Sweden.
 Simultaneously, together with Janken Myrdal I edited the abridged one-book version in English of the Agrarian history of Sweden.
 I contributed a condensed one-chapter version of my own book, an introduction together with Myrdal, and the bulk of the statistical appendix.

 In 2005 I returned to early modernity within the frames of COST Action A-35 ’Progressore’, a multi-national program for the study of Europe’s rural history.
 In 2006 I was engaged in the Flemish-led network CORN (Comparative Rural History of the North Sea Area).
 I was co-editor of a comparative CORM-book on Social relations, land ownership and power and together with Mats Olsson I wrote the chapter on Scandinavia 1750-2000.
 In this I wrote the part covering c.
 1850-2000, but also had the editorial responsibility for both chapters on Scandinavia.
 I contributed to the introduction and conclusion, finally written by the main editors.
 For COST I wrote a synthetic book chapter on institutional reforms, land market and Agrarian growth in Sweden 1750-1850 and an analytical chapter on early modern institutional development, agricultural systems and ecological constraints to growth.
-The manuscript 23 (submitted to a journal) raises similar issues.
-The article 21 (attached) discusses Agrarian and demographic crisis-processes in pre-industrial Sweden.
+The 2011 arcitle in Hisotire and Mesure relates to this and discusses Agrarian and demographic crisis-processes in pre-industrial Sweden.

 I also led a multidisciplinary project, supported by the Swedish science council on inheritance and land transfers in Sweden, Estonia and Hungary durin the 20th century resulting in several articles